alireza-karampour/qnq/docs/getting-started.md

    - Windows: Windows Terminal, ConEmu

 3. **Performance**: For the best experience, ensure your terminal is properly configured:
-   - Enable true color support if available
+   - Enable true color support (24-bit color)
-   - Use a monospace font with good Unicode coverage
+   - Use a monospace font with good Unicode coverage (e.g., Fira Code, JetBrains Mono)
    - Disable unnecessary terminal features that might interfere with TUI
+   - Ensure terminal size is at least 80x24 for optimal display

+4. **Full-Screen Mode**: QnQ uses alternate screen buffer, which means:
+   - Your terminal history is preserved
+   - Previous screen content is restored on exit
+   - The app takes over the entire terminal window

 ## Troubleshooting